Meet the New Normal in Pharma Communication

 Covid-19 has enhanced the lack of efficiency in the traditional interaction model of pharma with HCP.
 The face-to-face meetings and “one size fits all” approach to engagement have to evolve with the new normal.
 Here, digital and remote are the only way to go.

-Mckinsey’s survey in Europe (1) shows the impact the pandemic has had on in-person contacts between HCP and pharma sales reps.
+Mckinsey’s survey in Europe (1) shows the impact the pandemic has had on in-person contact between HCP and pharma sales reps.
 In September 2020 there was a reduction of 70%.

 The new normal made HCP rush to adopt digital channels and telemedicine to interact with both patients and pharma reps.
 Almost 70% of HCP were in 2021 digital natives (2).
 These personal life experiences with mobile, social, and digital technologies have further changed expectations towards business interactions.